-- Open the contact list or calendar which you want to synchronize with a local Outlook folder. - Select File Synchronize in the top menu or click on in the action shortcut bar to start the synchronization applet. - After start-up, the applet will show a separate window in which you may select an Outlook folder to associate with the current contact list or calendar for synchronization purposes.
+- Open the contact list or calendar which you want to synchronize with a local Outlook folder - Select File Synchronize in the top menu or click on start the synchronization applet. - After start-up, the applet will show a separate window in which you may select an Outlook folder to associate with the current contact list or calendar for synchronization purposes.
 You may either select an existing Outlook folder or create a new empty one.
 You create a new folder by first selecting an existing folder as parent folder, then entering the name of the new folder and finally hitting [Create Folder].